-Because I went to places in Iraq where my compatriots died and I was sometimes present while their sacred remains still lay on the battlefield.
+Because I stood where my compatriots in Iraq died and I was sometimes present while their sacred remains still lay on the battlefield.

 Because I prayed with dying soldiers at an aid station, witnessing their faith and courage in their final hours.